MickeJagekrans/segmenter/README.md

 My solution to this was to build the .mpd manually from stream information and only
 demux + segment when the first segment request hits the server.
-The time to execute this command is less than a second and playback will begin almost immediately.
+The time to execute this command is about 1.5 seconds, but I would really like to get it lower than that.